leobudima/elogii-blog/content/saving-time-with-delivery-management-software-how-much-time-do-you-actually-save.md

 But because delivery software enables dispatchers to dynamically plan routes and schedule pick-ups and deliveries, you can handle them as they occur.

-This means centralizing all of the delivery operations, and handling returns in the same way you do fulfillment.
+This means centralizing all of the delivery operations and handling returns in the same way you do fulfillment.
 Which requires less time to do.

 So...